opensafely-core/job-runner/DEVELOPERS.md

 ssh <your-username>@test.opensafely.org
 sudo su - opensafely

-just jobrunner/add-job https://github.com/opensafely/os-demo-research run_all
+just jobrunner/add-job https://github.com/opensafely/test-age-distribution run_all --backend test
 ```

 You will see the output of the newly created job (note that if it returns `'state': 'succeeded'`
 in the displayed json, the job has already run successfully on the test backend.
 Use `-f` to
 force dependencies to re-run).

-The jobrunner service is already running in the background on the test backend, so
+The jobrunner services are already running in the background on the test backend, so
 jobs should be picked up and run automatically.
 Check the job logs to see the progress of your
 job.
 From the output of `just add-job`, find the new job's `id` value.